Radio-based Multi-Robot Odometry and Relative Localization: Introduction

 In a multi-robot team, each robot should be able to determine its own position and the relative position of the other robot.
 Although most of the research focuses on vision- or LiDAR-based methods, the unstructured layout of some areas, together with unfavorable environmental conditions such as fog, dust, or poor lighting critically impact the performance of these methods \cite{Brooker2007,Starr2014}.
 Radio-based localization, in contrast, is gaining traction in the literature, especially Ultra-Wideband (UWB) and RAdio Detection And Ranging (radar) methods.
 UWB sensors provide high-frequency range measurements between anchors and tags with centimetric precision.
 They are also lightweight, cost-effective, and robust to harsh environmental conditions.
 Standard UWB-based localization systems require the anchors to be installed in the environment for effective trilateration, but this is often impractical.
 Deploying a team of robots, on the other hand, makes it possible to place the transceivers onboard to obtain inter-robot distances that can be fused with odometry measurements to determine the positions of both robots in real time.
 On the other hand, radars are able to estimate the position (in the form of range, azimuth and elevation) and radial velocity of detected objects by leveraging the Doppler effect.
 However, radar data brings a particular set of challenges regarding sparsity, lower angular and spatial resolution, and multimodal noise coming from reflections or signal scattering, among others \cite{elena2024loosely}.

-While there is extensive research on relative transformation estimation based on range measurements, there is very little work on UWB-based heterogeneous multi-robot localization systems that: 1) leverage multiple on-board transceivers for redundancy and enhanced state observability, 2) fuse UWB with radar odometry to localize both robots with respect to a fixed frame, 3) involve robots operating in 2.5D and 3D spaces and 4) can run in real time.
+While there is extensive research on relative transformation estimation based on range measurements, there is very little work on UWB-based heterogeneous multi-robot localization systems that: 1) leverage multiple on-board transceivers for redundancy and enhanced state observability, 2) fuse UWB with radar odometry to localize both robots with respect to a fixed frame, 3) involve robots operating in 3D space and 4) can run in real time.

 The main contribution of this paper is a radio-based multi-robot UGV-UAV localization system that comprises three fundamental modules:

 \begin{itemize} \item A Nonlinear Least Squares (NLS) optimization framework to compute the relative transformation between the odometry frames of a UAV and a UGV based on multiple anchor-tag distance measurements, in real time. \item A pose-graph optimization framework that simultaneously optimizes the poses of both platforms by fusing all available sensor data, including the inter-robot transformation, the pre-processed radar point-clouds and other readily-available sensors such as IMUs or wheel encoders, in real time. \item A simulator plugin for Gazebo Harmonic that replicates UWB range measurements based on a measurement model that has been validated against real sensor data.
 This plugin is compatible with multi-robot setups in the open-source PX4 Software-In-The-Loop (SITL) framework, narrowing the gap between simulation and real experimentation. \end{itemize}